BorgwardtLab/Kernelized-Rank-Learning/README.md

     jupyter notebook plots.ipynb

-## Analysis of the published results:
+## Analysis of the published results

 All results and configuration files for our paper are located in the folder ``paper/``.
 To re-analyze these results, a Jupyter notebook is provided: